ashdavies/talks/2019-08-26-implementing-the-paging-library/implementing-the-paging-library.md

 - `DataSource` / `DataSource.Factory` ⛲️
 - `BoundaryCallback` 🏁

-^ Like many of the JetPack components, paging built from three fundamental parts
+^ Like many of the JetPack components, paging built from four fundamental parts

-^ `PagedListAdapter`as an adapter to present loaded data and manage diffing
+^ `PagedListAdapter` as an adapter to present loaded data and manage diffing

 ^ `PagedList` implements list to manage loading of data from `DataSource`